 Work-in-progress (drafts coming soon!)

-• A full characterization of optimal advertising plans to maximize producer or consumer surplus when firms compete on prices.
+• A complete characterization of optimal advertising plans to maximize producer or consumer surplus when firms compete on prices.